Public execution: Europe

 The first modern abolition of capital punishment was in Tuscany in 1786.

 In Europe, the 19th and early 20th centuries saw a shift away from the spectacle of public capital punishment and toward private executions and the deprivation of liberty (e.g. incarceration, probation, community service, etc.).
 This coincided with a general tendency to shield all death from public view.

+Andorra

+On 18 October 1943, Andorra carried out its last execution by putting convicted murderer Pere Areny to death by firing squad.
+Areny had been convicted in a fast-track trial of the fratricide of his 56-year-old half-brother two months earlier.
+The execution took place in front of residents of Canillo, where the crime occurred, and became the last execution carried out by Andorra before the country abolished the death penalty in 1990.

 France

 In France, authorities continued public executions up until 1939.
 Executions were made private after a secret film of serial killer Eugen Weidmann's death by guillotine emerged and scandalized the process.
 Disturbing reports emerged of spectators soaking up Weidmann's blood in rags for souvenirs, and in response President Albert Lebrun banned public executions in France for "promoting baser instincts of human nature."

 Germany

 Nazi Germany utilized public execution by hanging, shooting, and decapitation.

 United Kingdom

-In Great Britain, 1801 saw the last public execution at Tyburn Hill, after which all executions in York took place within the walls of York Castle (but still publicly) so that "the entrance to the town should not be annoyed by dragging criminals through the streets."
 In London, those sentenced to death at the Old Bailey would remain at Newgate Prison and wait for their sentences to be carried out in the street.
 As at Tyburn, the crowds who would come to watch continued to be large and unruly.
-The last public execution (hanging) in Great Britain was that of Robert Smith in Dumfries in Scotland on 12 May 1868.
+The last public execution (hanging) in Great Britain was that of Michael Barrett outside Newgate Prison, London, on 26 May 1868.
 The last public execution in Ireland was that of John Logue at Downpatrick in 1866.